reside-ic/reside-ic.github.io/content/blog/vue-translate.md

 ```
 const store = new Vuex.Store({
     state: {
-        language: "en
+        language: "en"
     }
 })
 ```

 For performing the translations we have used [i18next](https://www.i18next.com/), which is intialised with a language and the available translations.
-When the user selects a new language we fire off a Vuex action that updates both i18next and the language in our store state.
+When the user selects a new language we fire off a Vuex [action](https://vuex.vuejs.org/guide/actions.html) that updates both i18next and the language in our store state.

  ```
+const store = new Vuex.Store({
+  state: {
+    language: "en"
+  },
+  mutations: {
+    updateLanguage (state, newLanguage) {
+      state.language = newLanguage
+    }
+  },
+  actions: {
+    async changeLanguage (context, newLanguage) {
       await i18next.changeLanguage(newLanguage);
- commit({type: "CHANGE_LANGUAGE", payload: newLanguage})
+      context.commit('updateLanguage', newLanguage)
+    }
+  }
+})
 ```

 ### Listening for changes

-Listening for changes in a component is easy, it's baked into the framework.
+Were we to use a component, listening for changes would be easy - it's baked into the framework.
 A simple translation component that just translates text and renders it in a span looks like this:

 ```